 Hughenden stair care

-When Queen Victoria climbed Hughenden’s staircase to Disraeli’s study after her favourite Prime Minister’s death in 1881, she would have experienced the stair’s Gothic arches and oak banisters in their gleaming heyday.
-She’d have risen past walls lined with glittering, gilt-framed portraits.
+When Queen Victoria climbed the staircase to Disraeli’s study after her favourite Prime Minister’s death in 1881, she experienced the Gothic arches and oak banisters in their heyday, past walls lined with gilt-framed portraits.

-To prepare the staircase for painting the House Team removed all the portraits from Disraeli’s ‘Gallery of affections’.
-This involved very carefully unhooking the paintings from their wall chains, carrying them up the stairs and storing them using specially made T-bars and lots of bubble wrap and acid-free tissue paper.
-We also took the time to give the picture frames a light dust with a pony hair brush and also dust the staircase skylight and walls with an ostrich feather duster.
+To prepare the staircase for painting the House Team first removed all the portraits.
+This involved carefully unhooking the heavy paintings from their wall chains, carrying them up the stairs to the top floor where they were stored using specially made T-bars with bubble wrap and acid-free tissue paper.
+This gives the team the chance to give the picture frames a light dust with a pony hair brush and to clean the staircase skylight and walls using an ostrich feather duster.

-Scaffolding was then erected to reach those high out of reach areas and so we could get up close and personal with our Disraeli bust which sit at the top of the stairs.
+Scaffolding was then erected to reach the high out of reach areas and to clean the Disraeli bust which sits at the top of the stairs.

-They firstly applied a buttercup yellow underlay.
-This colour was a surprising look for Hughenden’s staircase, making it seem fair more Georgian than Victorian.
-But this underlay is an important part of the painting process as it helps to bring out the warm red colouring of the paint as well as providing a protective layer that ensures the paint will last for many years.
-Lots of lights were used to ensure that the underlay had been applied evenly and thickly enough so that the previous paint and any new plaster work would not show through.
+New plasterwork to create an even surface for the new paint was added before a first coat of a buttercup yellow underlay was applied.
+This is an important part of the painting process as it helps to bring out the warm red colouring of the final paint as well as providing a protective layer that ensures the paint will last for many years.
+Checks were made to ensure that the underlay had been applied evenly and thickly enough so that the previous paint and any new plaster work would not show through.

-Lastly working from the top of the staircase down, the painters slowly added several layers of the famous Hughenden red paint over the yellow undercoat.
+Lastly working from the top of the staircase down, the painters slowly applied several layers of the famous Hughenden rmatte red paint to the walls.